ffont/source/README.md

 ### Build standalone/plugin for desktop (macOS)

-For development purposes (or to run Source in a desktop computer insead of the ELK platform), you can use the XCode project files generated by Projucer.
+For development purposes (or to run SOURCE in a desktop computer insead of the ELK platform), you can use the XCode project files generated by Projucer.
 You can also generate exporters for other platforms using Projucer, but I only tested macOS.

 Alternatively, you can also use the Python *Fabric 2* script (see below) provided im the `scripts` folder.
 Do it like that: